Hike in German R&D spending will benefit satcom demonstrator, unmanned platforms

 Buoyed by a funding upswing, German aerospace center DLR plans to build a broadband telecom satellite demonstrator and to fly a fuel-cell-powered aircraft that could help in the development of high-altitude UAVs.
 The agency expects to receive a 5-10% boost in research spending this year and next under a government plan intended to promote innovations that could lead to long-term economic growth, says Johann-Dietrich Woerner, chairman of the DLR executive board.
 Research spending this ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Economic Stimulus Plans Will Boost German Aerospace Program".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Economic Stimulus Plans Will Boost German Aerospace Program".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.